Find Schools

 • Store Associate

-In the United States, there were 2,008,600 jobs for Sales Floor Stock Clerk in 2016.
+In 2016, there was an estimated number of 2,008,600 jobs in the United States for Sales Floor Stock Clerk.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 101,000 new jobs for Sales Floor Stock Clerk by 2026.
-There will be an estimated 269,200 positions for Sales Floor Stock Clerk per year.
+Due to new job openings and attrition, there will be an average of 269,200 job openings in this field each year.

 undefined